-After some very heartfelt discussion, and a look forward to all of the holiday offerings and other Jewish experiences, it was determined that the overall plan would be to initially offer all holiday and event experiences for all congregants to participate in even if it was for only a few.
-The hope and expectation would be participate in, even if it was for only a few.
+After some very heartfelt discussion, and a look forward to all of the holiday offerings and other Jewish experiences, it was determined that the overall plan would be to initially offer all holiday and event experiences for all congregants to participate in, even if it was for only a few.
 The hope and expectation would be that with enthusiastic public relations and creative programming and as fellowship grows in Congregation New, that participation would also increase.
 However, if after a look back fails to demonstrate enthusiastic participation, then changes in service or event offerings could be modified.